war100ck/Animated-weather-widget-and-lockscreen/README.md

-Animated weather widget and lock screen.
+#Animated weather widget and lock screen for Magisk, Redmi 5.